 |Red-crested Pochard (Pato Colorado / Netta rufina).|

-Our next stop was at the La Rocina information centre, we walked out on the board walk to the eastern most hide and here Cath (a biologist from my local area back in the UK) had a species she had always wanted to see a Purple Swamp-hen (Calamon Común /Porphyrio porphyrio) which was sitting quite motionless in some tussock grass doing absolutely nothing.
+Our next stop was at the La Rocina information center, we walked out on the board walk to the eastern most hide and here Cath (a biologist from my local area back in the UK) had a species she had always wanted to see a Western Swamp-hen (Calamon Común /Porphyrio porphyrio) which was sitting quite motionless in some tussock grass doing absolutely nothing.
 Again Spoonbill, White Stork and Little Egret were seen along with Grey Heron (Garza Real / Ardea cinerea), Savi's (Buscarla Unicolor / Locustella luscinoides), Cetti's (Ruisenor Bastardo / Cettia cetti), Great Reed (Carricero Tordal / Acrocephalus arundinaceus), Reed (Carricero Común / Acrocephalus scirpaceus) and Melodious Warblers (Zarcero Común / Hippolais polyglotta), Nightingale (Ruisenor Común / Luscinia megarhynchos) and a Group of 7/8 Common Waxbills (Estrilda Ondulada / Estrilda astrild) landed in some dead Dock stalks for a few seconds.

 Just as we were leaving the last hide Heather pointed out a very large but distant raptor which turned out to be our only view of a Spanish Imperial Eagle (Aguila Imperial Ibérica / Aguila adalberti) as it drifted east.